Authentication

 You can refer to our quick start tutorial - it provides detailed step-by-step instructions that are specifically designed to guide first-time API users through the authentication process.

-If you're really stuck, don't hesitate to ask a question in our discussion pages or to reach out to our API experts at [email protected] for assistance!
+If you're really stuck, don't hesitate to reach out to our API experts at [email protected] for assistance!

 I'm a customer and I want to access my own data via the API.
 Do I need this?